 During explicit or implicit notification subscription, a Binding Indication may be provided by the NF service consumer to NF service producer.
 The NF service consumer may also provide a Binding Indication in replies to notification requests.
-The level of Binding Indication provided by the NF service consumer to the NF service provider indicates if the notification endpoint is either bound to NF service instance, NF instance, NF Service Set or NF set as specified in Table 6.3.1.0-1.
-The Binding Indication may include, NF Set ID, NF instance ID, NF Service Set ID, NF service instance ID, and service name.
-The NF Service Set ID, NF service instance ID, and service name relate to the service of the NF service consumer that will handle the notification.
+The level of Binding Indication provided by the NF service consumer to the NF service provider consists of Notification Endpoints for notifications..
+The Notification Endoints are those of the NF service consumer that will handle the notification.
 The Binding Indication is used by the NF service producer as notification sender to (re )select the notification endpoint, i.e. the URI where the notification is to be sent.
 For indirect communication, the NF service producer also derives the Routing Binding Indication in Notification message from that Binding Indication.